Kraków: Environment

 There are five nature reserves in Kraków with a total area of 48.6 ha.
 Smaller green zones constitute parts of the Kraków-Częstochowa Upland Jurassic Landscape Parks' Board, which deals with the protection areas of the Polish Jura.
-Under its jurisdiction are: the Bielany-Tyniec Landscape Park (Park Bielańsko-Tyniecki), Tenczynek Landscape Park (Park Tencziński) and Kraków Valleys Landscape Park (Park Krajobrazowy Dolinki Krakowskie), with their watersheds.
+Under its jurisdiction are: the Bielany-Tyniec Landscape Park (Park Bielańsko-Tyniecki), Tenczynek Landscape Park (Park Tenczyński) and Kraków Valleys Landscape Park (Park Krajobrazowy Dolinki Krakowskie), with their watersheds.
 The natural reserves of the Polish Jura Chain are part of the CORINE biotopes programme due to their unique flora, fauna, geomorphology and landscape.
 The western part of Kraków constitutes the so-called Obszar Krakowski ecological network, including the ecological corridor of the Vistula.
 The southern slopes of limestone hills provide conditions for the development of thermophilous vegetation, grasslands and shrubs.

 The city is spaced along an extended latitudinal transect of the Vistula River Valley with a network of tributaries including its right tributary Wilga, and left: Rudawa, Białucha, Dłubnia and Sanka.
-The rivers and their valleys along with bodies of water are some of the most interesting natural wonders of Kraków.
+The rivers and their valleys along with bodies of water are considered some of the most interesting natural sights of Kraków.

-Kraków and its environment, surrounded by mountains, suffer from Europe's dirtiest air pollution because of smog, caused by burning coal for heating, especially in winter.
+Kraków and its mountainous environs often suffer from Europe's worst air pollution because of smog, caused by burning coal for heating, especially in winter.